omrilev1/Approximate-Fisher-Influence/README.md

-# Code for The Approximate Fisher Influence Function: Faster Estimation of Data Influence in Statistical Models
+# Code for the paper: "The Approximate Fisher Influence Function: Faster Estimation of Data Influence in Statistical Models"

 This folder contains the code used to generate the figures in "The Approximate Fisher Influence Function: Faster Estimation of Data Influence in Statistical Models".